"jjj"

 What is a Function in Python?

-A function in Python is a reusable block of code designed to perform a specific task.
+A Python function is a defined block of code that executes a specific operation when called.
 Functions help break programs into smaller, manageable, and reusable pieces.
-They can take inputs, perform operations, and return outputs.
+Functions process inputs, execute logic, and produce results..

 Why Use Functions?